Does Le Creuset Cookware Work on Induction Cooktop?

 To use induction cookware, you need pots and pans made from magnetic materials like cast iron or magnetic stainless steel.
 Non-magnetic cookware, like aluminum cookware or copper cookware, won’t work on induction cooktops unless they have a magnetic base.

-What Makes Cookware Induction-compatible?
+What Makes Cookware Induction-Compatible?

 To understand what makes cookware compatible with induction cooking, let’s talk about magnets!
 Induction cooktops work by using magnets to create heat directly in the cookware.
 Here’s what you need to know: